polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 Contoso has been using SAP ERP and BW on HANA for its Finance/Logistics/Analytics systems on the HP-UX/Oracle platform.

 Contoso Leadership and Planning Groups wants to significantly reduce server and storage hardware in their own datacenters to minimize IT related costs.
 The leadership asked Contoso IT to look into the possibility of migrating its SAP HANA environment to cloud.
-Contoso is also considering transitioning to SAP HANA 2.0 with a longer term objective of deploying S/4 HANA and BW/4 HANA.
+Contoso is also considering transitioning to SAP HANA 2.0 with a longer-term objective of deploying S/4 HANA and BW/4 HANA.

 Contoso has already a number of their non-SAP systems migrated to Azure.
 Contoso IT decided to leverage its knowledge of the Microsoft cloud platform and existing ExpressRoute connectivity and host its SAP landscape in Azure.
 The intention is to migrate the BW system first (go live in March CY20), and migrate ECC in Q4 of CY20.
 The multi-stage approach is supposed to minimize potential migration risks.